JamesSchiller/TSP-MLGA/readme.md

 ## Summary

 ```
+TSP is an optimization problem.
+GA can be used for optimization problems and for solving problems in general.
+TSP is NP-HARD, harder than any algorithmic problem most of us will find at work.

 Each gene on the chromsome is either a 0, 1, 2, or 3, which corresponds to a strategy.

 Strategies: